remyShift/remyShift/README.md

 # 💫 About Me:
-👋 Hi, I'm Rémy a passionate futur fullstack developper from France,<br>🏴‍☠️ Anime and sneakers lover,<br>🌱 I’m currently doing a bootcamp with @LeWagon,<br>🔗 Here you can see my portfolio : https://remyshift.dev<br>📫 How to reach me remy.engassac@icloud.com,<br>⚡ Fun fact : a good developer is a developer who doesn't know but search to,
+👋 Hi, I'm Rémy a passionate futur fullstack developper from France,<br>🏴‍☠️ Anime and sneakers lover,<br>🌱 I’m currently developing KicksFolio your next favorite sneakers app,<br>🔗 Here you can see my portfolio : https://remyshift.dev<br>📫 How to reach me remy.engassac@icloud.com,<br>⚡ Fun fact : a good developer is a developer who doesn't know but search to,

 ## 🌐 Socials: